Developer Guide

 - A

-class is added under thecommands
+SortCommandclass is added under thecommandspackage. - A

-package to parse the sort command and recognize how patients are to be sorted.
+SortCommmandParserclass is added under theparserpackage to parse the sort command and recognize how patients are to be sorted.

 Given below is an example usage scenario.

-The sequence diagram below illustrates Logic and Model Components when the user executes sort name
+The sequence diagram below illustrates Logic and Model Components when the user executes sort name command to sort patients in Hospify alphabetically.

 Note on sequence diagram: